phuang1024/phuang1024/no_java.md

   which provides fast C implementations of matrices, and pytorch, which have GPU implementations.
 Because Python is easier to use, more developers choose to develop libraries for Python, increasing its ease of usage (a positive feedback loop).
+* Python has a good documentation tool, Sphinx, which allows users to easily understand and use libraries.
+As stated in [this StackOverflow post][so], good documentation needs examples.
+Luckily, many Python packages have good examples.
+However, JavaDoc, the Java documentation tool, simply generates docs of the methods of each class.
+This makes it difficult to provide good examples.

 If you are in a course which teaches Java, I highly recommend you learn C++ and/or Python on the side so you finish the class with useful skills.